parrisma/gofr-plot/README.md

 }
 ```

 Users can also create and register custom themes.
-See the [Logger Module documentation](./app/logger/README.md) for details.
+See the [Themes documentation](./docs/THEMES.md) for details.

 ## Output Formats